LewisBull2303/UltimateRPS/README.md

   - At the bottom of all pages, there are social media links.

-  - These were implemented so the user can contact me through my social media.
+  - These were implemented, so the user can contact me through my social media.

-  - There are 3 buttons with the correct links to my Instagram, LinkedIn and Github
+  - There are 3 buttons with the correct links to my Instagram, LinkedIn, and GitHub

   - These buttons are fully responsive and work on all screen sizes.
 These buttons are located on every page.